jamiethompson85/jamiethompson85.github.io/draft/ai process reinvention.md

 * **The Reality:** **Efficiency.** You’ve removed some friction, but the workflow remains human-centric.
 The agent is acting as a sophisticated script, waiting for a human to hit "go."

 ### 3. The Agentic Reinvention (Transformational Value)
-* **The Approach:** "Why do we have an intake form at all?
-What is the actual goal?"
+* **The Approach:** "Why do we have a procurement approval chain for standard inventory?"
-* **The Implementation:** You redesign the entire concept.
-Instead of a human emailing a form to a client, an Autonomous Agent grounded in your enterprise data proactively engages the client via chat, authenticates them, negotiates requirements based on real-time inventory, and triggers the fulfillment API directly.
+* **The Implementation:** You remove the human buyer from the loop entirely.
+An Agent monitors real-time inventory sensors and market pricing.
+When stock dips, it autonomously negotiates price with the supplier’s API, places the order within budget parameters, and schedules the logistics.
-* **The Reality:** **Outcome Design.** You haven't just automated the process; you’ve deleted the old process and replaced it with an intelligent, self-directing system.
+* **The Reality:** **Autonomous Operations.** The process is no longer "Purchase Request -> Approval -> Order."
+The process is now simply "Inventory Maintained."
+The human only gets involved if the negotiation fails.

 ## Reimagine the Outcome, Don't Just Automate the Task